SuffolkLITLab/ALKiln/CONTRIBUTING.md

 ## Very general architecture of files and folders

-An honest look at our current project architecture - some of our files and folders, what they do, and how they interact.
+An honest look at our current project architecture—some of our files and folders, what they do, and how they interact.

 ### Logic architecture